 - Why is it a thing?
 Colleges have a target number of students they want to enroll each year.
-The Common App and Coalition App make it easy for students to apply to multiple schools with very little thought or effort... which can be great for students who want to cast a wide net but can be confusing to colleges when they are deciding who to admit - What is it?
-As the name suggests, "demonstrated interest" refers to the degree to which an applicant has made clear that he or she truly is eager to enroll, stay all four years and graduate from a college - Demonstrated interest in the time of COVID-19: While schools will be a bit more flexible on this issue right now, there are still many things a student can do to demonstrate interest right now that can be meaningful and helpful to the process, particularly this year.
-Take the time to connect...it makes a difference!
+The Common App and Coalition App make it easy for students to apply to multiple schools with very little thought or effort... which can be great for students who want to cast a wide net but can be confusing to colleges when they are deciding who to admit. - What is it?
+As the name suggests, "demonstrated interest" refers to the degree to which an applicant has made clear that he or she truly is eager to enroll, stay all four years and graduate from a college. - How can my student demonstrate interest? - Email: encourage students to get on a school's email list and open the emails a school sends them!!

-• How can my student demonstrate interest?

-- Email: encourage students to get on a school's email list and open the emails a school sends them!!
 Research has shown that engagement (opening emails; clicking through links in those emails) is being tracked.
 I know, it sounds a little unnerving but... - Research: remember those Supplemental Essays?
-Your student is going to want to know specific stuff about each school, so have them spend time digging deep into a school's website and jotting links to interesting courses, programs, clubs, etc. in their research spreadsheet - Social Media: have your student figure out the different social media platforms the colleges they are interested in are on and subscribe/like/follow them - College Fair: make sure your student interacts with college reps and fills out an inquiry card submission (or scan) when they attend a college fair - School Visits: students should check the schedule of when colleges may be visiting their high school and make every effort to attend, if they are able to, around their academic commitments - Admissions Reps: if they didn't already meet their rep at a college fair or school visit, encourage your student to reach out to the school's rep via email - Campus Visit: When a student visits a college, the expense and effort that goes into that visit reveal a degree of meaningful interest in the school - Interview: Taking time to interview on campus, or with a local alum, shows genuine interest and initiative to learn more about a school
+Your student is going to want to know specific stuff about each school, so have them spend time digging deep into a school's website and jotting links to interesting courses, programs, clubs, etc. in their research spreadsheet. - Social Media: have your student figure out the different social media platforms the colleges they are interested in are on and subscribe/like/follow them. - College Fair: make sure your student interacts with college reps and fills out an inquiry card submission (or scan) when they attend a college fair. - School Visits: students should check the schedule of when colleges may be visiting their high school and make every effort to attend, if they are able to, around their academic commitments. - Admissions Reps: if they didn't already meet their rep at a college fair or school visit, encourage your student to reach out to the school's rep via email - Campus Visit: When a student visits a college, the expense and effort that goes into that visit reveal a degree of meaningful interest in the school. - Interview: Taking time to interview on campus, or with a local alum, shows genuine interest and initiative to learn more about a school

-- Supplemental Essays: When a student writes a Supplemental Essay that reveals a passion for a school and detailed knowledge of the school's specific opportunities, that student is likely to have an advantage over a student who writes a generic essay that could be describing any college - Early Decision: this is the strongest way to demonstrate interest, since admission is binding... but many students do not have the luxury of picking one school, as they must compare Financial Aid offers from a few different institutions - Early Action: is non-binding and just requires a student to be organized about the process earlier than if they were applying Regular Decision-this is absolutely a win-win for students - Thank You Notes: students should always send a thank you email to any professor, Admissions rep, alum or tour guide they interact with during their college search
+- Supplemental Essays: When a student writes a Supplemental Essay that reveals a passion for a school and detailed knowledge of the school's specific opportunities, that student is likely to have an advantage over a student who writes a generic essay that could be describing any college. - Early Decision: this is the strongest way to demonstrate interest, since admission is binding... but many students do not have the luxury of picking one school, as they must compare Financial Aid offers from a few different institutions. - Early Action: is non-binding and just requires a student to be organized about the process earlier than if they were applying Regular Decision-this is absolutely a win-win for students. - Thank You Notes: students should always send a thank you email to any professor, Admissions rep, alum or tour guide they interact with during their college search.